geobricks/geobricks_downloader/examples/README.md

 day = '001'
 country = '8'

-# Get the list of layers
+# Get the list of layers through the Geobricks MODIS plug-in
 layers_to_be_downloaded = list_layers_countries_subset(product, year, day, country)

 # Target folder: MODIS layers will be downloaded here